konijntjesbroek/CS50/README.md

-# CS50
+## CS50
 A collection of solutions to problem sets for cs50.
+Be honorable with this info.

 - 00 - a scratch maze runner
 - hello.c - lab for hello world week 1